-A No Operation Processor takes no action and has no effect on GeoEvents it receives.
-GeoEvents pass through this processor as if it did not exist.
-This processor could be used in a GeoEvent Service as a stub or placeholder for an actual processor you want to configure later, allowing you to focus on designing and testing other parts of the GeoEvent Service.
+The No Operation Processor takes no action and has no effect on event records it receives.
+Event records pass through the processor as if it does not exist.
+The processor could be used in a GeoEvent Service as a placeholder for another processor you want to configure later, allowing you to focus on designing and testing other parts of a GeoEvent Service.

-- Designing a processing and filtering workflow in a GeoEvent Service before development on a particular component has been completed.
-Once development of the components is completed, a No Operation Processor can be reconfigured as another type of processor.
+- The processor can be used for designing a processing and filtering workflow in a GeoEvent Service before creation of other elements is complete.
+Once complete, a No Operation Processor can be reconfigured as another type of processor.

-- Demonstrating how to temporarily turn off the processing being performed by particular components of a GeoEvent Service.
-By configuring an existing processor as a No Operation Processor and republishing the GeoEvent Service, the processing being performed by GeoEvent Server can be highlighted.
+- The processor can be used to demonstrate how to temporarily turn off the processing being performed by other elements of a GeoEvent Service.
+By configuring an existing processor as a No Operation Processor and republishing the GeoEvent Service, the processing being performed by GeoEvent Server can be examined.

 The following are the parameters for the No Operation Processor:

 A descriptive name for the processor used for reference in GeoEvent Manager.